Consistent higher order $\sigma(\mathcal{G} \,\mathcal{G}\rightarrow h)$, $\Gamma(h \rightarrow \mathcal{G} \,\mathcal{G})$ and $\Gamma(h \rightarrow \gamma \gamma)$ in geoSMEFT: One loop formulation in the BFM

-A one loop improvement of this result for EW corrections is given by introducing the wavefunction renormalization of the Higgs field, introducing $\Delta v$, and calculating the one loop matrix element, which includes the diagrams in Fig.~\ref{fig:2a}.
+A one-loop improvement of this result for EW corrections is given by introducing the wavefunction renormalization of the Higgs field, introducing $\Delta v$, and calculating the one loop matrix element, which includes the diagrams in Fig.~\ref{fig:2a}.

 The sum of these terms is given by \bea \frac{\langle \phi_4 F(p_1) F(p_2) \rangle^1}{ \langle \phi_4 F^{\mu\nu} F_{\mu \nu} \rangle^0 \langle\frac{\delta M_{AB}(\phi)}{\delta \phi_4}\rangle^0} &\propto& M_1 \eea where \bea M_1 &\equiv \left(\frac{\Delta R_h}{2} + \frac{\Delta v}{v} + \frac{(\sqrt{3} \pi - 6) \lambda}{ 16 \pi^2} + \frac{1}{16 \pi^2}\left(\frac{\bar{g}_1^2}{4} + \frac{3 \bar{g}_2^2}{4} + 6 \lambda \right) \log\left[\frac{\bar{m}_h^2}{\mu^2}\right]\right), \nn &+ \frac{1}{16 \pi^2} \left(\frac{\bar{g}_1^2}{4} \mathcal{I}[\bar{m}_Z] + (\frac{\bar{g}_2^2}{4} + \lambda) (\mathcal{I}[\bar{m}_Z] + 2 \mathcal{I}[\bar{m}_W])\right). \eea Here the result is reported for $\xi =1$ for brevity of presentation.
 It was explicitly confirmed that the sum of terms is gauge independent in Ref.~\cite{Hartmann:2015oia}.
 For all three processes we consider, the gauge dependence in the EW corrections cancels in a common fashion through this combination of terms.